 1. Your Child Needs to be Able to Sit Very Still During the Procedure.

 This is to ensure both the safety of our piercers and your child.
 A wiggly child can result in a needle stick, which can be very harmful to everyone involved.
-It can result in the transmission of blood-borne pathogens, hospitalization, and a lifetime of illness.
-We need to eliminate possible needle sticks at all times.

 2. Your Child Needs to Understand that They Have to Care for Their Piercing DAILY for Several Weeks.